-If you and your spouse have been having issues lately, you may find yourself online searching for terms like "pre-marriage counseling near me," marriage counseling near me," or "best marriage counseling near me free."
+If you and your spouse have been having issues lately, you may find yourself wondering if it's time for some marriage counseling.
 Needing marital help is nothing to be ashamed of.
 Many couples suffer silently for years behind closed doors for fear of facing what "people will think."

-Everyone has couple's issues from time-to-time.
+Everyone has marital issues from time to time.
 Having disagreements is a normal part of any relationship.
-The most important thing is to find the best resolution that works best for your marriage.
+The most important thing is to find the resolution that works best for your marriage.

-You may be surprised to hear - every disagreement that you and your spouse have provided an opportunity for each one of you to grow.
-That is - if you're willing to do the work.
-Going through marriage counseling isn't an easy fix or a one-stop solution.
-If you're looking for the best marriage counseling near me, you have to be committed to your marriage - and to stick with the entire process.
+You may be surprised to hear that every disagreement that you and your spouse have provides an opportunity for each one of you to grow.
+That is if you're willing to do the work.
+Sometimes, you need professional help to do the work.
+Going through marriage counseling isn't an easy fix or a one-stop solution for marital discord.
+For marriage counseling to be effective, you have to be committed to your marriage and stick with the process from start to finish.

-When you search online for the best marriage counseling near me, marriage counseling near me free, or pre-marriage counseling - what you're likely to find is a listing of local resources in your area like churches, schools, professional organizations, and neighborhood resources organizations.
+When you search online for marriage counseling options, what you're likely to find is a listing of local resources in your area like churches, schools, professional organizations, and neighborhood organizations.
 You may also get a listing for local and national hotlines that provide marriage counseling resources over the phone.
-You'll have to do some legwork to get in touch with a free marriage counselor.
+Some even offer online couples counseling.
+You'll have to do some legwork to find out which of these resources may be free.

 You may be able to find a free marriage counselor by using therapist listing sites like mytherapist.com.
-There are also sites like 7 Cups of Tea that provide free 24-hour access to trained listeners to help individuals and couples with their relationship concerns.
-Free counseling services are like these are designed to help struggling couples learn better-coping skills.
+Free counseling services may be able to help struggling couples learn better-coping skills.

 Couples who have trouble seeing eye-to-eye on financial issues may find themselves seeking counseling.
-This is especially true when one spouse has a gambling or related issue causing the family financial harm, such as unpaid bills, evictions, or foreclosures.
+Financial issues are a common problem for many married couples.
+This can be especially true when one spouse has a gambling or related issue causing the family financial harm, such as unpaid bills, evictions, or foreclosures.

 One spouse or the other may have emotional issues related to mental health or require emotional support for another reason that hasn't been expressed.
 A marriage counselor can help couples identify issues they may not have seen or their own.

 We've all heard the dreaded mother-in-law stories.
-Some couple's issues with in-laws and extended family have gotten out of hand and are now threatening the marriage.
-When extended family issues cause start to affect the marriage, couples can benefit from professional third-party advice.
+Some couple's issues with in-laws and extended family may have gotten out of hand and are now threatening the marriage.
+When extended family issues start to affect the marriage, couples may benefit from professional third-party advice.

-Conflicts of interest in raising children and blended families are often hot topics of discussion in marriage counseling sessions; when couples go to counseling, they must learn to work together - rather than against each other when it comes to raising kids.
+Conflicts of interest in raising children and blended families are often hot topics of discussion in marriage counseling sessions; when couples go to counseling, they learn to work together, rather than against each other, when it comes to raising kids.

-Issues like new job offers or career changes don't always go over well when affecting the entire family.
+Issues like new job offers or career changes don't always go over well when they affect the entire family.
 Many couples experience turmoil when unexpected career changes like job transfers, lay-offs, or starting a new job start to take their toll on a marriage.

-It's important to note that all of the issues above are a normal part of life that affect American families.
-If you felt like you and your family were the only ones having these kinds of challenges - you can breathe a sigh of relief.
+It's important to note that all of the issues above are a normal part of life that affect many American families.
+If you felt like you and your family were the only ones having these kinds of challenges, you can breathe a sigh of relief.
 You're not alone.
-There is help.
+There is help in the form of family counseling and marriage counseling.
 The only thing you have to do is commit to finishing the process—and then get started.

 How To Get Started With Marriage Counseling Online